midnight-studios/obs-lua/Readme.md

  - [x] Link siblings (Sources)
  - [x] Allow Scene Items (Sources) to be exluded
  - [x] Affects Scene Items (Sources) and if a Defined Scene Item (Source) is a 'Group', it will only affect the Group.
+ - [x] Allows to enable or disable script

  **3. [Linked Source Switcher](https://github.com/midnight-studios/obs-lua/group-source-visibility-switcher.lua)**